acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 - variables declared outside of a parallel region are implicitly shared
 - variables declared inside are implicitly private.

-Thus another way to fix this problem is to define *j* inside the parallel *for* loop.
+Thus another way to fix this problem is to define *j* inside the parallel `for` loop.
 That's perfectly valid, but it will require changing code.
 One of the goals of OpenMP is to allow parallelization by only adding pragma statements that can be enabled or disabled at compile time.

-### Be Careful with Data Dependencies
+### Be Cautious About Data Dependencies
 In turning a serial program into a parallel program, it's vital to maintain the correctness of the serial program.
 Data dependency is an important concept we use to guarantee that we're transforming a serial program into an equivalent (in terms of its output) parallel program.

 What is data dependency?
 If two statements read or write the same memory location, and at least one of the statements writes that memory location, then there is a *data dependency* on that memory location between the two statements.
 Loops with data dependencies can not be executed in parallel because the results may not be correct.